 For decades, our researchers have called attention to the role of race and racism in our public and private institutions and offered evidence-based solutions for how to address these inequities.
-And now, as events in Baton Rouge, Dallas, Ferguson, and Baltimore have sparked a new round of national debate, our scholars continue to play a crucial role as we work to elevate the public discourse around race and inequality in America.
+Our scholars will play a crucial role as we continue to elevate the public discourse around race and racism in America.

 What would it take to overcome the damaging effects of structural racism and ensure a more equitable future?

 By naming what creates and maintains racial disparities, we can challenge harmful narratives.